Iowa Learning Farms to host spring cover crop workshops, field day

-AMES, Iowa — Iowa Learning Farms, as part of the Iowa Cover Crops Working Group, will host four cover crop workshops across Iowa in March and April to support the growing popularity of cover crops in Iowa.
+Iowa Learning Farms, as part of the Iowa Cover Crops Working Group, will host four cover crop workshops across Iowa in March and April.

-When cover crops are added to a corn-soybean rotation, they can help reduce nitrogen and phosphorus loads entering water bodies, increase soil organic matter and reduce soil erosion.
-When cover crops are used in combination with other conservation management practices, point and nonpoint source pollution is reduced in Iowa waters and downstream.
-That is why cover crops are one management practice included in the Iowa Nutrient Reduction Strategy.
-Other conservation management practices include strip-tillage or no-tillage, grassed waterways, extended crop rotations, installing buffers, wetlands and bioreactors.
+Cover crops are growing in popularity in Iowa.
+When cover crops are added to a corn-soybean rotation, they can help reduce nitrogen and phosphorus loads entering water bodies, increase soil organic matter, and reduce soil erosion.
+As part of the Iowa Nutrient Reduction Strategy, when cover crops are used in combination with other conservation management practices, point and nonpoint source pollution is reduced in Iowa waters and downstream.
+Other conservation management practices include strip-tillage or no-tillage, grassed waterways, extended crop rotations, installing buffers, wetlands and bioreactors and more.

-Cover crop workshops scheduled for late March and early April
+The cover crop workshops are scheduled for late March and early April:

 RSVP by March 11 to Mitchell County Extension, 641-732-5574

-March 26 – Chariton, Chariton Community Center, 915 Osage Street
+March 26: Chariton Community Center, 915 Osage Street, Chariton

 RSVP by March 12 to Lucas County Extension, 641-774-2016